Skip to main content

 – The Nuclear Innovation Prize, which aims to highlight and reward excellence in nuclear innovation in this field of research, as well as the quality of the researchers and companies involved.
 There are two specific categories for this prize: 1.
 Nuclear Innovation Prize in safety of reactor systems; and 2.
 Nuclear Innovation Prize in radioactive waste management.
 Applications are now open until October 20, 2021.

-- The SOFT Innovation Prize, which aims to highlight and reward excellence in innovation found in fusion research, as well as the quality of the researchers and industries involved.
-Applications are open from September 15, 2021 until January 18, 2022.
+– The SOFT Innovation Prize, which aims to highlight and reward excellence in innovation found in fusion research, as well as the quality of the researchers and industries involved.
+Applications will be accepted from September 15, 2021, until January 18, 2022.

-FCT invites all those interested in receiving more information in the areas of nuclear energy and radiological protection to fill in the following form/survey with their updated data, authorizing its use for this purpose, in accordance with the General Data Protection Regulation (GDPR) of the European Union (EU) 2016/679.
+The FCT invites anyone interested in receiving more information on nuclear energy and radiation protection to fill out the following form/survey with their updated details, authorizing their use for this purpose, in accordance with the European Union (EU) General Data Protection Regulation (GDPR) 2016/679.

 See the EURATOM page on the FCT website.